 “I think it was Ernest Tubb”.
 Mike Bagwell knows his country music, and even though Scott Allen had mentioned he thought it was Hank Williams, he was not going to argue with the steel guitar player when it came to matters of who wrote what classic song.
 Anyway, it was time for the next number on the set list.
 1-2-3-4.

-The set at Smiley’s Acoustic Cafe, in Greenville, SC was going well.
+The set at The Double Crown, in Asheville, NC was going well.
 The room was in a good mood.
 People were swing dancing, hootin' and hollerin'.
 The boys had been chewing through songs by artists like Hank Snow, The Louvin Brothers, Waylon Jennings, Merle Haggard, and Johnny Cash.
 A smorgasbord of real country music.
 The kind you grew up on.
 The kind thats in your subconscious.
 The kind you love.

 These guys have been playing music for a long time.
 They have been playing most of there lives as a matter of fact, and there ain’t one of them younger than 50.
 So go figure, they know there way around a country song.
 Hell, they have lived these country songs.
 There are many miles of road and playing between them and it shows on there faces and in there voices.
 The wear and tear looks and sounds great.

-Based in western North Carolina, one can hear the landscape of Appalachia, the dust of Texas, and the streets of Nashville in everything they do.
+Based in western North Carolina, one can hear the landscape of Appalachia, the dust of Texas, and the streets of Bakersfield in everything they do.
 They carry little bits of them in their memories and in their stories.
 Stories that are at least based in truth, but no doubt seasoned with southern exaggeration like a fine gumbo.
 They are happy to remember and tell them.

 If you get the chance, go see Dog Whistle and sing the country songs you grew up on.
 You may catch them in South Carolina or you may catch them in North Carolina.
 The point is catch ‘em!
 Acoustic guitar, steel guitar, doghouse bass, snare drum, and rich harmonies, they have the bones of a road hardened honky-tonk band and the soul of country legends.